choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 * Input: target RNA sequence and oligonucleotide sequence (FASTA format)
 * Output: target and off-target site coordinate, the number of mismatches in the alignment
-* Options: number of allowed mismatches/indels
+* Options: # of allowed mismatches/indels

 <a name="intro"></a>
 # Thinkabouts